Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/module_reviews.md

         We begin with finite projective planes and a surprising link to Latin squares, before moving to error-correcting codes and Shannon's coding theorem.
 Next, some discrete and convex geometry is covered, proving the equivalence of polyhedra and polytopes in Euclidean spaces, as well as Radon's lemma, Helly's theorem, and the Colourful Carathéodory theorem.
 Then, some poset and set systems are covered, where we see Sperner's theorem, Dilworth's theorem, and the Sauer-Shelah lemma.
         <br/>
         <br/>
         As is traditional for a combinatorics module, the second half is occupied with graph theory.
 Brooks' theorem is finally proved, having been stated in various previous combinatorics/graph theory modules, and some chromatic polynomial theory is introduced.
-Some interesting links to algorithms is also shown in a short section on matroids, covering Rado's theorem, Horn's theorem, and the greedy matroid theorem.
+Some interesting links to algorithms are also shown in a short section on matroids that covers Rado's theorem, Horn's theorem, and the greedy matroid theorem.
 The last section covers some random graph theory -- in particular, some probabilistic bounds on random graphs with large chromatic number and girth, as well as exploring some limits and bounds on other graph properties like connectedness.
         <br/>
         <br/>
         This module links to a variety of other modules: <i>MA243 Geometry</i> with some of the projective geometries; <i>MA3G8 Functional Analysis II</i> with convex geometry; <i>MA3H3 Set Theory</i> with posets and chains; and <i>MA3K1 Mathematics of Machine Learning</i> with VC-dimension and the Sauer-Shelah lemma.